Transition to school and the impact of coronavirus

 Anything that you do which has worked well to reassure the child if they become anxious.

-Complete BFC Transition form (or similar) and attach termly tracker or similar assessments that you complete and ensure that they are received by the appropriate person at the transitioning school.
+Complete BFC Transition form (or similar) and attach termly tracker or similar assessments that you complete and make sure that they are received by the appropriate person at the transitioning school.

 Sharing ideas with parents